ioBroker/ioBroker.fullcalendar/README.md

 You can control your events with calendar and can plan to control them periodically.

 ## Todo
+- Week and day must scroll to the current time
 - Astro events

 <!--